UK: Labour Party 'colossus' John Prescott dies – DW – 11/21/2024

 An amateur boxer in his youth, he was known for his pugnacious character and once punched a man who threw an egg at him in north Wales during the 2001 general election.

-Owing to that incident, his nickname "two Jags" — a reference to his owning of two luxury Jaguar cars — was optionally amended to "two jabs."
+Owing to that incident, his nickname "two Jags" — a reference to him owning two luxury Jaguar cars — was optionally amended to "two jabs."

 On the domestic political front, he was considered a mediator between Blair and his finance minister, Gordon Brown.